05 Steps to Create Terrarium Project for Kids

 2. Selecting Plants

 Choose naturally small or slow-growing plants that grow well in moist environments, picking plants with similar requirements for temperature, light, and humidity.
-Add interest by choosing plants that provide a variety of height, texture, leaf size, and color.
+Add interest by choosing plants that provide a variety of heights, textures, leaf sizes, and colors.

 To create a woodland effect, gather mosses, lichens, small ferns, pinecones, small stones, and bits of wood from a nearby forest.
 You can also look for small plants such as these: